N-Back Challenge Logo

 There is an exciting opportunity for companies to get vastly more bang for their buck.
 Instead of narrowly training your workforce to improve their skills one domain at a time, why not train their overall problem-solving capacity, thus affecting their performance across all kinds of conceivable tasks at once?

 A tough, but simple, working memory exercise called “dual n-back,” has been shown, in more than a decade’s worth of peer-reviewed scientific research, to have a statistically significant effect on intelligence.
-The total amount of time it takes to complete a typical dual n-back program is less than 7 hours — less than the length of a typical workday!
+The total amount of time it takes to complete a typical dual n-back program is less than 7 hours.
+That’s less than the length of a typical workday!
 There is no need to coordinate schedules, book facilities and accommodations, or fly in participants and speakers — all you need to do is get each of your employees to download a dual n-back app and then nudge them to complete all required sessions.

-If you are interested in taking a closer look, check out the N-Back Challenge, available both on iOS and on Android.
+One such app is the N-Back Challenge, available both on iOS and on Android.
 Our founders, both of them PhDs, worked hard to ensure that its design remains as true as practical to the format of the training used in the scientific studies.
 This maximizes the likelihood that learners will, in fact, experience the cognitive benefits demonstrated in the research.
 In addition, we framed the app around a “20-Day Challenge,” which is designed to foster a meaningful commitment by learners to actually complete the entire program.

 Ways to Promote Program Completion

-Lack of persistence, indeed, is the main obstacle to deriving benefits from dual n-back: Since the working memory exercise itself is cognitively very exhausting, it demands a substantial amount of self-discipline to complete the program, and a number of learners abandon it prematurely.
+Lack of persistence, indeed, is the main obstacle to deriving benefits from dual n-back: Since the working memory exercise itself is cognitively very exhausting, it demands a substantial amount of self-discipline to complete the program, and a number of learners may abandon it prematurely.
 If you plan to introduce dual n-back training to your company, there are a few things you can do to try and raise the completion rates.
 Note that the below is by no means a comprehensive list — if you brainstorm with your team, you will surely come up with even better ideas!

 Incentivize program completion.
 Consider inventing some sort of incentive for your employees to complete all 20 sessions.
 For example, you could promise to add the names of all learners who successfully complete the Challenge to a pool, from which, at the end, you draw a lucky winner who earns a meaningful prize.
 Since you will need to buy only a single prize to motivate an entire class of participants, and since you’ll be saving on typical corporate training expenses such as travel, facilities, and equipment, you can afford to be generous and offer a prize that is truly exciting — which should, in turn, spark substantial buzz among your employees.